Hard Times: Planners and photographers struggle with uncertainty in ‘big fat’ wedding industry

 For Karthik, one thing is clear.
 If businesses are to survive, all additional expenses such as purchasing equipment and travel will have to be on the backburner.
 “And local is going to win, for as long as the pandemic is on,” he said.

-But Narain is certain that the lull is temporary.
+But Narain is certain that the lull is temporary, she is even positive.
 “The workers will return,” she said.
 “In the end, this [the big cities] is where the work is.”

+“When I made my company four years ago, it was with this very idea, of making weddings more intimate and personal, and we are enjoying experimenting with that ,” she explained.
+“Plus in the end, you can’t cancel love, can you?”

 Read the other articles in this series here.